johnofmars/mm-github-pages-starter/_pages/get_started.md

 **Medium Range**

 Hand cannons are crispy and have good range and versatility.
 They're the signature pairing with FL.
 Hand cannons also allow for more cautious use and I prefer them in Comp/Trials where deaths are more costly.
-For most hand cannons, a single headshot will put down an enemy directly hit by a Lion (details below).
+For most hand cannons, a single headshot will put down an enemy directly hit by a Lion.

 **Long Range**